Makeem49/Hospital-Management-System/README.md

 ## The following are the functionality this web application  possess

 Admin

-    * Signup their account.
+Markup : * Signup their account.
 Then Login (No approval Required).
     * Can register/view/approve/reject/delete doctor (approve those doctor who applied for job in their hospital).
     * Can admit/view/approve/reject/discharge patient (discharge patient when treatment is done).
     * Can Generate/Download Invoice pdf (Generate Invoice according to medicine cost, room charge, doctor charge and other charge).
     * Can view/book/approve Appointment (approve those appointments which is requested by patient).

 Doctor
     * Apply for job in hospital.
 Then Login (Approval required by hospital admin, Then only doctor can login).